Table of Contents

 - Pressure Gradient:

-- Air moves due to pressure differences between lungs and atmosphere.
+- The movement of air into and out of the lungs occurs due to pressure differences between the lungs and the atmosphere.

 - External Intercostals: